 Students are welcome and encouraged to use the library before school, at options, during lunch, or after school.
-Students using the library outside of class time are not required to sign-in.
+Students using the library before school, during options, or during their lunch are not required to sign-in.
 Students may read, find books, browse magazines, use databases, study, do homework, collaborate, get help with projects and technology, or just relax in the library.